 Massey is one of the few universities in New Zealand where your information sciences qualification covers all five disciplines of computer science, data science, information technology, information systems and software engineering.
 Many graduates have found it really useful to complete the Graduate Diploma "with no endorsement".
 This means that you can select the courses you are most interested in from across the range of subjects.
 You are strongly encouraged to select "no endorsement".

-You'll learn a broad spectrum of skills from business management through to developing software and hardware.
-So you'll emerge from your studies at Massey with a well-rounded understanding of the whole industry, as well as with the specialist skills that you'll need to become an excellent ICT professional.
+You'll learn a broad spectrum of skills from business management through to software development.
+So you'll emerge from your studies at Massey with a well-rounded understanding of the whole industry.
+You'll gain the applied skills that you'll need to become an excellent ICT professional.

 To enter the Graduate Diploma in Information Sciences you will have been awarded or qualified for a university degree or equivalent qualification.